DCU Center: Basketball

-Worcester has been host to the Boston Celtics every few years.
-They also hosted the first and second rounds of the 2005 NCAA men's Division I basketball tournament.
+Worcester has been host to Boston Celtics preseason games in some years.
+They also hosted the first and second rounds of the 1992 and 2005 NCAA men's Division I basketball tournaments.

 Indoor football

 The arena has been home to multiple indoor football teams.
 The Massachusetts Marauders of the Arena Football League played in the arena in the 1994 season, but folded after one year in Massachusetts.
 The New England Surge of the Continental Indoor Football League also called the Center home for two seasons, but ceased operations after the 2008 season.
 In 2018, the Massachusetts Pirates began their inaugural season in the National Arena League, going 11-5 and regular season champions in their first year.
 They joined the Indoor Football League in 2021, and went on to win that year's United Bowl.
+In 2023 the Massachusetts Pirates announced they would be departing the arena.

 Professional wrestling

 On May 17, 1998, it was the host of WCW's WCW Slamboree.
-On April 27, 2003, WWE Backlash came to the DCU Center.
+Additionally, on April 27, 2003, WWE Backlash came to the DCU Center.

 In additional several WWE events have taken place at the DCU Center.
 On December 28, 1998, Mick Foley, performing under the name Mankind, won his first WWE Championship during the taping of the January 4, 1999 edition of Monday Night Raw at the Worcester Centrum Centre, defeating The Rock.
+On May 5, 2002, it hosted a house show that would end up being the final show held under the WWF name, with the company changing its name to the WWE one day later.
 On July 12, 2005, it was the host of the July 14, 2005 taping of SmackDown!.
 On November 2, 2009, it was the host of WWE Raw for the first time in nine years.
 On January 14, 2014, it was the host of the January 17 taping of SmackDown!.
 It was the host of WWE SmackDown when it went live on July 19, 2016, an episode featuring WWE's second ever brand extension draft.

 For the first time Total Nonstop Action Wrestling debuted at the DCU Center on January 20, 2012.